 Primary course of 2-4 vaccinations 2-4 weeks apart followed by an annual health check and booster vaccination.

-In puppies the number of vaccinations required will depend on your puppy's age at the start of the vaccination program.
+In puppies the number of vaccinations required will depend on your puppy's age at the start of the vaccination programme.
 We recommend that puppies have their first vaccination at 6 weeks of age, followed by booster vaccinations at 9 weeks, 12 weeks and 16 weeks of age.
-The vet will discuss and recommend the best program for your puppy at the first vaccination visit.
+The vet will discuss and recommend the best programme for your puppy at the first vaccination visit.

 Primary course of 2 vaccinations 2-4 weeks apart followed by an annual health check and booster vaccination.